keenhenry/pda/README.rst

 --------

 List names can be any string you want, personally I have **todo**, **tolearn** and **toread** as available list names.
 List data is always stored locally.
-And, depends on the configuration setting in your configuration file (``~/.pdaconfig``), list data can also be synced to `Github Issue <http://bit.ly/18YAS2p>`_ and accessed through ``pda``; that is how you make your todo list(s) portable via web interface.
+And, depends on the `Configuration Setting`_ in your configuration file (``~/.pdaconfig``), list data can also be synced to `Github Issue <http://bit.ly/18YAS2p>`_ and accessed through ``pda``; that is how you make your todo list(s) portable via web interface.

-If no configuration file is provided, ``pda`` assumes it is to be used in local mode; in other words, list data only stored locally.
+If no configuration file is provided, ``pda`` assumes it is to be used only locally; in other words, no data will be put on **Github Issues**.

 For more detailed usage: